wntrblm/Winterbloom_SmolMIDI/README.md

 ### System exclusive messages

-This library has basic for system exclusive messages.
+This library has basic support for system exclusive messages.
 To get a system exclusive message you must check for the `SYSEX` message and then call `receive_sysex` to get the data for the payload.
 If you don't call `receive_sysex` the payload will be discarded on the next call to `receive`. `receive_sysex` requires you to pass the maximum number of bytes to read from the payload.
 Any remaining bytes will be discarded.

 ```python
 while True: